John J. Davis

 - Brayton v.
 Monson Public Schools, 950 F. Supp.
 33 (D. Mass.
 1997);

 - Aubuchon v.
 Commonwealth, 933 F. Supp.
 90 (D. Mass.
 1996);

 - Armstrong v.
 Lamy, 938 F. Supp.
 1018 (D. Mass.
 1996);

 - Canney v.
 City of Chelsea, 925 F. Supp.
 58 (D. Mass.
 1996);

 - Carista v.
 Berkshire Mutual Ins.
 Co., 394 Mass.
 1009 (1985).

-- On March 13, 2013, Attorney Davis will participate on the “Personnel Law” panel at the MCLE 11th Annual Municipal Law Conference in Boston.
-The Conference is co-sponsored by the Massachusetts City Solicitors and Town Counsel Association.
+- On March 13, 2013, Attorney Davis participated on the “Personnel Law” panel at the MCLE 11th Annual Municipal Law Conference in Boston.
+The Conference was co-sponsored by the Massachusetts City Solicitors and Town Counsel Association.

 - On September 28, 2012, Attorney Davis participated as a panelist in the program “Federal Court Practice for the Municipal Lawyer” held at the Sheraton Springfield Monarch Place Hotel in Springfield, Massachusetts, as part of the 2012 Annual Conference hosted by the Massachusetts City Solicitors and Town Counsel Association.
 Also on the panel were U.S. District Court Magistrate Kenneth Neiman and AAG Bart Hollander.